 "Too fragile and too young": the revelation of the coach who turned down Andy Murray before his rise

-Andy Murray, retired since summer 2024, was often the fourth threat on the tour when the Big 3 swept everything in their path.
-But through his dedication, the Briton still managed to win three Grand Slams, 14 Masters 1000 titles, and the world number one ranking in 2016.
+Andy Murray, retired since summer 2024, was often the fourth threat on the tour when the Big 3 were sweeping everything in their path.
+But through his self-sacrifice, the Briton still managed to win three Grand Slams, 14 Masters 1000 titles, and the world number one ranking in 2016.

 In 2005, he contacts a renowned coach on the tour

-It was in 2005 that Murray, 18 years old, revealed himself on the professional tour by reaching the third round at Wimbledon, among other achievements.
+It was in 2005 that Murray, 18 years old, made his mark on the professional tour by reaching the third round at Wimbledon, among other achievements.

-The Scot, who seemed destined for a bright future, then approached Larry Stefanki for the 2006 season.
+The Scot, who seemed destined for a bright future, then approached Larry Stefanki with a view to the 2006 season.
 The former coach of John McEnroe, Marcelo Rios, and Tim Henman declined Murray's proposal.

 "He was too weak and too young"